 The board (and any committees) should be provided with high quality information in a timely manner to facilitate proper assessment of the matters requiring a decision or insight.

 The board should have an appropriate balance between executive and non-executive directors and should have at least two independent non-executive directors.
 Independence is a board judgement.

 The board should be supported by committees (e.g. audit, remuneration, nomination) that have the necessary skills and knowledge to discharge their duties and responsibilities effectively.

 Directors must commit the time necessary to fulfill their roles.

-- The Board of Directors is formed of seven Directors.
-Two members of the Board are executive directors and five are non-executive directors, one of whom is the Chairman.
+- The Board of Directors is formed of five Directors.
+Two members of the Board are executive directors and three are non-executive directors, one of whom is the Chairman.
 Up to date biographies of the Board can be found at http://www.genedriveplc.com/genedrive-at-a-glance/directors.php

 - There is a clear division of responsibilities between the Chairman and the Chief Executive.
 Each role has its own formal written description of specific responsibilities.

 - The Chairman takes ultimate responsibility for corporate governance.